AlexanderShumilov/ML_Project_2020/README.md

 ### Content:

+1)
-1) SPOT.py - notebook for SPOT algorithm realization (to run it on GPU just try downloading it in '.py' format)
+2) dist.py - notebook for SPOT algorithm realization (experiment for )
-2) DASPOT.py - DASPOT algorithm realization
+3) DASPOT.py - DASPOT algorithm realization
-3) pu.sh - example of input file to run experiments on cluster
+4) pu.sh - example of input file to run experiments on cluster
-4) Requirements.txt - python packages that required for results recreation
+5) Requirements.txt - python packages that required for results recreation
-5) Experiment_DASPOT - folder with some results for DASPOT that did not make it to the final version of report
+6) Experiment_DASPOT - folder with some results for DASPOT that did not make it to the final version of report

 Full SPOT & DASPOT experiments' results are too big for github, so we decided to upload zip archive here - : .
 Please, contact alexander.shumilov@skoltech.ru if link will brake or expire.